 “Before Let’s Talk, we sometimes had multiple people working to resolve the same issue — not knowing it was already being handled,” Hawthorne said.

-WCSD has nurtured thousands of stakeholder relationships using Let’s Talk — helping the district support student achievement, increase family engagement, and deliver a superior customer experience to its stakeholders.
+WCSD has nurtured thousands of stakeholder relationships using Let’s Talk — helping the district support student achievement, increase family engagement, and deliver superior customer service to its stakeholders.

 “Without Let’s Talk and K12 Insight, we would have information and inquiries coming in from 21 different pools and more than 10,000 students, their families, plus our thousands of constituents.
 We had no data points — no easy way to look at all the information together and quickly make sense of it to determine community interests and how to support them.”